 Tablas Island WIFI

 Don’t expect wifi at either of the accommodations I suggested although they probably both advertise that they have it.
 What I can tell you is that this seems to be a SMART island.
+This may have improved a fair bit now by 2023 but I originally wrote this post in 2018.

-In the Philippines, there are two major cell providers and different places work better with either sim card.
+In the Philippines, there are two major cell providers and different places work better with either SIM card.
 Many Filipinos who travel have both sims and switch them out.
 Seems insane but just roll with it.

 From my experience, Tablas and Romblon were SMART, while Sibuyan and Carabao were Globe.
 We managed to keep up to date with most things but did find it challenging at times with the internet accessibility in Ferrol particularly.